adafruit/pi_video_looper/README.md

 #### new in v1.0.6

  - Support for OMXPlayer ALSA sound output.
-   Enabled by setting `omxplayer.sound` to `alsa`.
+   Enabled by setting sound output for omxplayer to `alsa` in video_looper.ini.
 A new config key `alsa.hw_device` can be used to specify a non-default output device.
  - Support for ALSA hardware volume control.
-   The new config keys `alsa.hw_vol_file` and `alsa.hw_vol_control` can be used to set the output device volume based on a text file provided with the videos.
+   The new config keys `alsa.hw_vol_file` and `alsa.hw_vol_control` can be used to set the output device volume in a text file provided with the videos.
  - The `sound_vol_file` functionality can now be disabled by leaving the config value empty.